Roles at Deeson.

-- Professional learning and coaching for chapter members
+- Delivering professional learning and coaching for Chapter members.

 - Acting as the senior expert for complex and tricky problems.

-- Innovation, R&D and creativity within the chapter
+- Taking responsibility for innovation, R&D and creativity within the Chapter

 John Ennew is the Chapter Lead for the Technical Chapter.

 Nick Buckingham is the Chapter Lead for the User Experience and Design Chapter.

 Holly Davis is the Chapter Lead for the Delivery Chapter (agile project management).